GwynethLlewelyn/goswi/extras/goRemoteAdmin/README.md

 `goRemoteAdmin -p averydifficulttoguesspassword --host http://my.opensim.server.tld:9150 admin_broadcast message "Look ma, no hands"`

+## Known bugs

+- Currently, the request seesm to go through, but it is ignored;
+- Multiple commands sent simultaneously aren't working (due to wrong parameer prssing — bug in the code!)
 ## Future updates

 If Marcel ever releases a new version of [`RemoteAdmin.json`](https://github.com/MarcelEdward/OpenSim-RemoteAdmin/blob/master/RemoteAdmin.json), make sure you get it!